dungxtd/cardano-k8s/README.md

 ### Mithril snapshot

 When a Cardano Node pod starts, an init container downloads a snapshot from Mithril and saves it to a shared volume.
 New pods reuse that snapshot to skip syncing from genesis and start up faster.

+The bootstrap process intelligently skips if Cardano data already exists, making restarts much faster.

 ### System in Action